-This recipe for Southern chicken and dumplings is not difficult to make but there are a few things to be aware of.
+This recipe for Southern low carb chicken and dumplings is not difficult to make but there are a few things to be aware of.

 - There is no substitute for the gluten.
 I’ve had a lot of people say that they used this or that but so far nothing works as well as the gluten.
-Gluten is wheat protein – it’s not a carb.
-In this minute amount it doesn’t add carbs.
+Gluten is wheat protein, it’s not a carb.
+I use only a small amount and it doesn’t add carbs.
 If you are not allergic this will not kick you out of ketosis so your keto efforts will not be sidetracked.
 Oh and gluten free chicken isn’t a thing since meat doesn’t have wheat in it.

-- A very surprising thing is the time it takes for the liquid to evaporate can vary a lot – even from one day to the next.
-Keep an eye on it and simmer as long as it takes to keep the finished dish from being “soupy”.
+- A very surprising thing is the time it takes for the liquid to evaporate can vary a lot, even from one day to the next.
+Keep an eye on it and simmer as long as it takes to keep the finished dish from becoming dumpling soup.

 - If you’d like to add some sliced carrot you can.
 Be careful of the amount and the carbs.

-- Some chicken stock has carbs.
-Some does not.
-Read the labels carefully.
+- Some chicken stock brands have carbs.
+Some do not.
+Make sure to read the labels carefully.

-- You want the dumplings to be a little thick but not so thick they have a spongy texture.
+- You want the dumpling dough to be a little thick but not so thick they it has a spongy texture.
 You may need to try a couple of different sized pans to get the thickness you prefer.
 I found that an 8×8-inch square works best for me.

 - Don’t overcook the dumplings.
 They’ll be really weird in texture.

 - You can use more chicken to create a bigger, heartier meal without adding net carbs.
 This was perfect for 2 meals for me.

 You can make this into a creamy keto chicken enchilada casserole by adding chiles in place of the celery, cumin in place of the herbes de Provence, and stirring in about 2 tablespoons of sour cream at the end.
 Sprinkle a tablespoon of cilantro and some grated cheddar cheese on top before serving.